 COVID-19 reminds us that health prevention policies matter greatly.

-Our thoughts are with everyone impacted by coronavirus, including front-line healthcare workers, and workers in the hospitality and entertainment industries who may still be required to work and are generally the least likely to have paid sick leave, health care coverage, and are still working in smoke-filled environments.
+Our thoughts are with everyone impacted by coronavirus, including front-line healthcare workers as well as workers in the hospitality and entertainment industries who are generally the least likely to have paid sick leave and health care coverage, and too many are still working in smoke-filled environments.

-Just as social distancing and handwashing help prevent the spread of disease, eliminating secondhand smoke is critical to prevent acute and chronic diseases, and saves lives by reducing the risk of heart disease, stroke, respiratory diseases, and lung cancer by up to 30% at a population wide level.
+Just as social distancing and handwashing help prevent the spread of disease, eliminating secondhand smoke is critical to prevent acute and chronic diseases, and to save lives by reducing the risk of heart disease, stroke, respiratory diseases, and lung cancer by up to 30% at a population-wide level.

 Secondhand Smoke Exposure

-Just like coronavirus, secondhand smoke spreads throughout a building.
+Worksites that still allow indoor smoking continue to create a health risk, especially in the time of COVID-19.
+Just like coronavirus, secondhand smoke spreads throughout buildings.
 Casino, bar, and hotel ventilation systems do not eliminate exposure to the gases, toxins, carcinogens, and particulate matter contained in secondhand smoke and e-cigarette aerosol.

 The Centers for Disease Control has guidance on preventing risks for Coronavirus or COVID-19 and outlining which populations are most at risk for getting COVID-19: “Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Please consult with your health care provider about additional steps you may be able to take to protect yourself.”